 In 1940, Shaykh Nazim moved to Turkey, where he studied chemical engineering at the University of Istanbul.
 He later said about this period: «I never felt passion towards modern science... my heart was always searching for the spiritual knowledge».

-In Istanbul, Shaykh Nazim also studied classical Arabic and Islamic jurisprudence; he continued his studies in Syria and returned to Cyprus, where he, as the time went by, became a grand mufti of the Northern Cyprus in 1973.
+In Istanbul, Shaykh Nazim also studied classical Arabic and Islamic jurisprudence; he continued his studies in Syria and returned to Cyprus, where he, as the time went by, became a grand mufti of the part of Cyprus occupied by Turkey in 1973.

 If you are planning to visit the Northern part of the island and, more specifically, Lefke (Λεύκα in Greek) village, you can stop by the Sheikh's burial.
 Thousands of people from all over the world gather here to honour his memory.